cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/README.md

 ## Architecture

+The architecture involve the interaction between a frontend interface and the backend agent service, encapsulated by the FastAPI app.
+Users asking questions on the frontend will trigger a request to the FastAPI agent, which will contact the other backend and external services to generate a response

 1. Frontend: **Next.js app** serves as the web interface.
 2. Backend:
-    - **FastAPI app**: handles requests from Next.js app with the help of other services.
+    - **FastAPI app**: Core QA application agent that receives and answers questions through HTTP requests from the frontend; Questions are answered with the support of other external services as well.
     - **Redis**: helps with
       - search, including vector similarity and text-based search for retrieving LLM inference contexts and entity linking;
       - expirable storage of QA requests and responses.